 Whether you have a job at a recreation park in Murray or a high-rise office in Salt Lake City, you still spend eight hours a day at work.
 And because nobody is immune to work-related injuries and illnesses, Utah’s worker’s compensation laws require insurance from employers.
 The insurance provides medical and disability benefits regardless of who or what is at fault for the injury or illness.

 It isn’t always easy to get worker’s compensation, though.
 The insurance company might deny your claim or you may become embroiled in a lengthy dispute with them.
 In these cases, you can try resolving the issue with them directly.
 Another option is working with a law firm that is well-versed in worker’s compensation hearings and procedures.

 Consult with our worker’s compensation lawyers in Utah to figure out the best approach for your situation.
 We understand your dilemma and will help you get the compensation you deserve.

-Phillip B. Shell helps injured workers and Utah families get the workers' compensation and occupational disease benefits they deserve.
-Consultations are always free of charge, and attorney’s fees are normally contingent.
-There is no fee until we win your case.
+Phillip B. Shell is an experienced workplace injury attorney in Salt Lake City helping workers and families get the compensation and occupational disease benefits they deserve.
+Initial consultations are always free of charge, and attorney’s fees are normally contingent, which means there is no fee until we win your case.
 Please feel free to call and learn your rights.

 Workers compensation provides benefits to employees who suffer a workplace injury or contract an occupational disease.
 Workers are generally entitled to compensation for their medical treatment and a portion of lost wages.
 Benefits are also available for permanent impairment.
 Total disability benefits can be obtained if your work injury results in permanent loss of ability to work.
 Workers compensation also provides benefits to the dependents of a worker who dies as the result of a job-related injury.